kikuchy/DroidKaigi2018iOS/README.md

 ![Map](art/screenshot_map.jpeg)
 ![List of contributors](art/screenshot_contributors.jpeg)

-* Check all od sessions.
+* Check all of sessions.
-* Find the place of DroidKaigi held.
+* Find the place of DroidKaigi will be held.
 * See contributors of this app.
 (Please encourage us!)

 # Contributing